 The leadership training aspect is the most important part of the program.
 It involves a four year commitment to leadership development.
 During the fall semester, first year students are required to enroll in and attend Introduction to University Life, a one hour course designed to assist students with the transition to higher education.
 In subsequent semesters, students are required to attend monthly meetings, scheduled by the advisor.
 ATTENDANCE AND PARTICIPATION ARE MANDATORY!

 Through the PLUS program, students will learn what it means to be a leader and they will evaluate their own "personal best" leadership style.
 The students will function as leaders and organize various service activities that require implementation of leadership principles.
-Students study current leadership topics, including communication, ethics, and diversity.
-During the final year, students will prepare for the career search process by developing a resume, learning how to apply to graduate and professional schools and gaining interview and presentation skills.
+They will develop skills to help them become leaders in their professional lives, and will have opportunities to participate in job shadowing, learn best practices in writing resumes and graduate school essay applications, and research various career paths.
+Students will also study current leadership topics, including communication, ethics, and diversity.

 Retention of PLUS Scholarship